DeanCording/arduinoVNC/README.md

-VNC Client for Arduino
+VNC Client for Arduino/ESP8266
 ===========================================

-a VNC Client for Arduino based on rfbproto.
+A VNC Client for Arduino/ESP8266 based on rfbproto.

 Video: